 Turkish environmental officials are also mobilizing resources to help contain the spill, as are those in the northern part of Cyprus (the one occupied by the Turks.)

 "This spill is not just a problem that affects Northern Cyprus", he told the Guardian Cemaliye Özverel Ekinci, who heads the Northern Cyprus Chamber of Environmental Engineers.
-"We must act together with the South".
+"We must act together in the South".

 It is the second spill in a year to hit the eastern Mediterranean Sea.